 - International Franchise Ass’n, Inc. et al. v.
 City of Seattle, et al..
 In June 2014 the City of Seattle retained Susman Godfrey to defend the city’s landmark $15 per hour minimum wage ordinance.
 Susman Godfrey agreed to handle the case on a partial pro bono basis for substantially reduced rates.
 Several Seattle franchise businesses challenged the ordinance on a number of legal grounds, including violation of the Equal Protection Clause and Dormant Commerce Clause of the U.S. Constitution.
 In March 2015, the district court denied the plaintiff franchise group’s motion for a preliminary injunction.
 In a forty-three page decision, Judge Jones found that the plaintiffs had failed to demonstrate a likelihood of succeeding on the merits of any of their claims.
 The plaintiffs have appealed the decision to the Ninth Circuit.

 - State Bar of Texas v.
-John Jackson.
-In 1992 Cameron Todd Willingham was convicted of murder-by-arson.
-Years later, a report for the Texas Forensic Science Commission concluded that the arson determination years earlier had been based on folklore and myth, not science.
-John Jackson, the prosecutor, conceded that the arson report used at trial was flawed, but pointed to alternative evidence of Willingham’s guilt: the corroborating testimony of a jailhouse snitch, who also testified that he had not been offered anything in return for his testimony.
-Accordingly, the State of Texas executed Willingham in 2004 despite overwhelming forensic evidence that the fire was not arson.
-Years after Willingham’s execution, the witness recanted his testimony, and also admitted that he had been promised leniency if he testified against Willingham.
-Along with The Innocence Project, Susman Godfrey represents certain Willingham family members on a pro bono basis in a grievance filed with the State Bar of Texas, seeking to have former prosecutor Jackson disciplined for misconduct.
+John Jackson: In 1992 Cameron Todd Willingham was convicted of murder-byarson.
+Willingham was executed by the State of Texas in 2004 despite overwhelming forensic evidence by that point that the fire was not arson.
+A report for the Texas Forensic Science Commission concluded that the arson determination years earlier had been based on folklore and myth, not science.
+John Jackson, the prosecutor, conceded that arson report used at trial was flawed, but pointed to alternative evidence of Willingham’s guilt: the corroborating testimony of a jailhouse snitch, who also testified that he had not been offered anything in return for his testimony.
+Years after Willingham’s execution, the witness recanted his testimony, and admitted he had been promised leniency if he testified against Willingham.
+Along with The Innocence Project, Manne represents certain Willingham family members on a pro bono basis in a grievance filed with the State Bar of Texas, seeking to have former prosecutor Jackson disciplined for misconduct.
 Documentary evidence of the prosecutor’s deal with the witness has now been identified.

 - First Presbyterian Church of Houston v.
 Presbytery of the New Covenant, Inc. In 2014-15, Susman Godfrey and co-counsel represented First Presbyterian Church of Houston (FPC), one of the oldest congregations in Houston, in a property dispute against Presbyterian Church (PCUSA), which claimed for close to 30 years that it has a trust interest in FPC’s property at 5300 Main in the Museum District of Houston, Texas.
 The state district court in Harris County granted FPC’s requests for a temporary restraining order and a temporary injunction to keep the Presbytery of the New Covenant, the administrative unit through which PCUSA works, from forming an administrative commission to take over control of the Church.
 In February 2015, the Court ruled in FPC’s favor on summary judgment, entering final judgment and a permanent injunction against the Presbytery of the New Covenant and finding that the PCUSA has no interest in FPC’s property.
 The Presbytery has now appealed.
 After appellate arguments in January 2016, the parties settled, with the denomination releasing any claim to any intent in FPC’s property